tydev-new/ARCH/design_doc/4_implementation_plan.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for developing Tardis, with detailed task breakdown, clear milestones, and testing strategy.
-By following this plan, we can ensure that Tardis meets the requirements and delivers value to users.
+This implementation plan provides a comprehensive roadmap for developing ARCH, with detailed task breakdown, clear milestones, and testing strategy.
+By following this plan, we can ensure that ARCH meets the requirements and delivers value to users.